-REALITY: Just like a conventional mortgage, a reverse mortgage is a loan, and the borrower keeps the title to the property.
-Eventually, the property may be sold in order to repay the mortgage, but at no point while the reverse mortgage is outstanding does the lender own the property.
+Just like a conventional mortgage, a reverse mortgage is a loan, and the borrower keeps the title to the property.
+Eventually, the property may be sold by the borrower or his/her heirs in order to repay the mortgage, but at no point while the reverse mortgage is outstanding does the lender own the property.

 - Income documents

 - Property tax payment history (prior 24 months)

 - Property insurance payment history (prior 24 months)

 If you don’t have enough residual income the lender may require a “set aside” account to cover taxes and insurance.

 Myth: Once a reverse mortgage is approved, all of the funds are dispensed to the borrower.

 This is partially incorrect.
 The borrower only pays on what is drawn and the credit line grows if not used.
 The borrower only pays on what is drawn and the credit line grows if not used (funds grow at the rate of the credit line growth rate).

 Myth: If the home is ever sold due to death or relocation, any equity remaining after the reverse mortgage has been repaid go to the lender.